microsoft/pxt-adafruit/docs/getting-started.md

 });
 ```

+When you run this program, you will see a smiley face, then a blank
+screen, then a smiley again -- it never stops!
+(That's because of the
+``forever`` block.)

 To move your program from your computer to the BBC micro:bit:
 * Connect your micro:bit to the computer with the USB cable.
 * Click **Compile**.